couchbase-examples/golang-quickstart/README.md

 #### Build a REST API with Couchbase's Golang SDK 2.5 and Gin Gonic

-> This repo is designed to teach you how to connect to a Couchbase cluster to create, read, update, and delete documents and how to write simple parametrized N1QL queries.
+> This repo is designed to teach you how to connect to a Couchbase Capella cluster to create, read, update, and delete documents and how to write simple parametrized SQL++ queries using the built-in travel-sample bucket.
+If you want to run this tutorial using a self managed Couchbase cluster, please refer to the [appendix](#appendix-running-self-managed-couchbase-cluster).

 Full documentation can be found on the [Couchbase Developer Portal](https://developer.couchbase.com/tutorial-quickstart-golang-gin-gonic).